cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 We will first illustrate all the necessary steps, using the well-know example of **LeNet-5** on the **MNIST** dataset.
-Although, this is not necessarily a good use case to take full advantage of Tarantella's capabilities, it will allow you to simply copy-paste the code snippets and try them out even on your laptop.
+Although, this is not necessarily a good use case to take full advantage of Tarantella's capabilities, it will allow you to simply copy-paste the code snippets and try them out, even on your laptop.

 **Let's get started!**